-- Establish the earning of the deceased, less living expenses – this gives the court’s the annual dependence or what is called the ‘multiplicand’
+- Establish the earnings/income of the deceased, less living expenses – this gives the court’s the annual dependence or what is called the ‘multiplicand.’

 Example of a Dependency Claim

-The court, when considering the dependency claim, agreed that the child was dependent on the mother’s income and awarded £5,074pa with a multiplier of 7, bringing the claim to £35,520.
+In a case, the Court when considering the dependency claim on behalf of a child, agreed that the child was dependent on the mother’s income and awarded £5,074 pa with a multiplier of 7 years post death of the mother, bringing the claim to £35,520.
 It is the damage to the dependent herself, resulting from the death, which must be assessed to determine the damages to be awarded to her and not anyone else.
 The judge dismissed the defendant’s argument in this fatal accident claim that a discount should be made since the husband was better off as a result of his wife’s death as he did not have to support two households.
 The child had a dependency of 57.5% of the joint family purse.
 The father’s contribution continued following the fatal accident of his wife, she was entitled to be compensated for that part which originated from her mother and has ceased.
 To the extent that her father has made good the loss caused by the death of the mother, it was a benefit which had to be disregarded.

 Start Your Dependency Claim Today